Graduate Nurse and Midwifery Programs

 Our graduate programs offer you a dynamic and well-structured graduate year.
 Our aim is to facilitate and support you, the beginning practitioner in your transition from student to Registered Nurse or Nurse and Midwife by providing a structured clinical support program within a theoretical framework.
 At Latrobe Regional Hospital you will have the opportunity to build on your existing knowledge and skills in a friendly and well-supported environment.

-- Graduate Nurse Program (Nursing Stream) at Latrobe Regional Hospital.
+- Graduate Nursing and Midwifery Program (General) at Latrobe Regional Hospital.

-- Graduate Nurse/Midwife Program (Nursing/Midwifery Stream) at Latrobe Regional Hospital.
+- Graduate Nursing Program (Mental Health) at Latrobe Regional Hospital.